Creativity Coaching Trainings

 Week 16.
 Maintaining a Creative Life

 (Note: the ebook Become a Creativity Coach Now!, which is available on Amazon and at this site, is the reader for this training and is included in the price of the training.
-You don’t need to purchase it separately unless you want to get a head start on the reading.)
+You don’t need to purchase it separately, unless you want to get a head start on the reading.)

-or contact Dr. Maisel at ericmaisel@hotmail.com if you prefer to pay by check.
+Purchase Now or contact Dr. Maisel at ericmaisel@hotmail.com if you prefer to pay by check.

 ADVANCED CREATIVITY COACHING TRAINING: